danie11edotcom/fda_inspections/README.md

 ##Questions to Answer
 The purpose of analyzing data is to learn the answer to a question(s) and/or to prove or disprove a theory.
 This analysis seeks to answer the questions below.

+- What is the annual summary of each district and each center by year?
 - How many inspections were peformed annually by center? by district?
 - How many of each rating type was given annually?
 - Which districts had the most good/bad ratings?